Trump hails lower prices amid rising discontent over cost of living

 Trump, whose 2024 presidential campaign focused heavily on the cost of living, has struggled to win over Americans with his protectionist economic message amid persistent affordability concerns.

-In an NBC News poll released this month, 66 percent of respondents said Trump had fallen short of their expectations on affordability while 63 percent answered the same for the economy in general.
+In an NBC News poll released this month, 66 percent of respondents said Trump had fallen short of their expectations on affordability, while 63 percent answered the same for the economy in general.

 Voter angst over prices has been widely identified as a key reason Republicans suffered a shellacking in off-year elections held early this month in multiple states, including New Jersey and Virginia.